OsmanKAYI/full-stack-roadmap/ai/ai.tools.md

 - [v0 by Vercel](https://v0.dev/): Generative user interface system powered by natural language and AI. v0 is like having an expert programmer sitting next to you.

+## Perplexity

+- [Perplexity](https://www.perplexity.ai/): AI search engine designed to revolutionize the way you discover information.
+Ask any question, and it searches the internet to give you an accessible, conversational, and verifiable answer.
+Free users can enjoy up to 5 Pro Searches per day.

 ## AI Prompt

 - [MyBib](https://www.mybib.com/#/projects/Q3BwkW/citations): Free bibliography and citation generator.